Qiandao Lake incident: Investigation

 On April 2, 1994, the Hangzhou police department arranged medical experts to analyze all the discovered bodies.
 On April 4, the families of the victims arrived in Chun'an County from Taiwan.
 China's Association for Relations Across the Taiwan Straits (ARATS) set up receptions in various cities to accommodate the families; at the same time, the Taiwanese Straits Exchange Foundation (SEF) requested assistance in getting the families to the scene of the incident, to deal with related issues, but this was refused by ARATS.
 On April 6, the Zhejiang provincial police department joined the investigation.

 On the same day, the Zhejiang government invited Master Jiyun of the Hangzhou Lingyin Temple to do the ceremony that release souls from purgatory, but denied the families of the victims to visit the remains of the victims and the request to review the autopsy report.
 Under the protest of the families, the remains were cremated in Tonglu County in Hangzhou.
 The remains of the victims were given to the families to bury; the ashes of the Taiwanese tourists were given to their family for them to bring back to Taiwan with the assistance of the Taiwanese Changfeng Travel Agency.

 The People's Republic of China local government initially reported this as a ship fire, but this statement was strongly opposed by the families of the victims and other Taiwanese people.
 The foreign media also issued all kinds of reports and speculations.
-On April 9, the then president of Taiwan Lee Teng-hui publicly criticized the Communist Party of China as acting "like bandits", and claimed that the case was robbery committed by Chinese People's Liberation Army soldiers, as had been claimed by Taiwanese intelligence.
+On April 9, the then president of Taiwan Lee Teng-hui publicly criticized the Chinese Communist Party as acting "like bandits", and claimed that the case was robbery committed by Chinese People's Liberation Army soldiers, as had been claimed by Taiwanese intelligence.
 After the case was over, some thought that the reason that the provincial government of Zhejiang did not publicize case facts was not to jeopardise the investigation.
 But, there were other opinions that thought it was essentially censorship.
 On April 12, the vice president of the ARATS Tang Shubei met the deputy general secretary of the SEF Shi Qiping, and proclaimed that the incident was only a ship fire, and stressed that China authorities would deal with the problems created by the incident to their best ability.